BardicDefense/purple-hack/README.md

 ### Mage

-1d6 Hit Die (6hp+Con mod at 1st level).
+1d6 Hit Die (6hp+Con mod at 1st Level).
 Can cast one spell per round.
 Can use any weapon or armour, so long as they meet its strength minimum, if any, but they can't normally cast spells in armour.
-Receive attack bonus of +1 every two levels, starting at level 2.
+Receive attack bonus of +1 every two Levels, starting at Level 2.
 All spells are divided into eight schools (see [Magic & Spells](#magic--spells)).
 By default, mages have access to four schools (one chosen, and three rolled randomly).
 After rolling, a mage can trade away access to one school (up to two maximum) in exchange for one of the following